mrniceguy127/osu-wine-install-script/README.md

 > Running /usr/bin/wineserver -w.
 This will hang until all wine processes in prefix=/home/user/osu-wine terminate

-Winetricks got stuck here forever multiple times while installing fonts.
+Winetricks got stuck here forever multiple times while installing the dotnet runtime.
 I never found out if it was ever able to complete.
 I ended up just doing this in a separate terminal everytime it got stuck: `WINEPREFIX="$HOME/osu-wine" wineserver -k`.